 It is often surprising for people to learn that doctors, nurses, and other medical providers record everything you discuss with them during your visit.
 If you make damaging statements to a medical professional, they won’t hesitate to record them in your medical record.
 Your statements may be used as evidence in your case, which means you may be confronted with them down the road.

 The Severity of Your Injuries Will Impact Your Claim

 If your injuries are small and not life-altering, it is possible that the insurance company won’t fight your case as much.
 But as the damages grow, the adjuster will try to reduce the amount.
 Your personal injury case starts at the scene and depending on how severe your accident is you may or may not be taken to the hospital immediately.
 There can be no personal injury case without any treatment or medical documentation.
-That is why it is essential to go to the doctor even if you don’t feel the need for immediate aid—both for your own health and support of your claim.
+That is why it is essential to go to the doctor even if you don’t feel the need for immediate aid—both for your own health and the support of your claim.